TryGhost/node-sqlite3/README.md

 # BUILDING

 Make sure you have the sources for `sqlite3` installed.
 Mac OS X ships with these by default.
 If you don't have them installed, install the `-dev` package with your package manager, e.g. `apt-get install libsqlite3-dev` for Debian/Ubuntu.
+Make sure that you have at least `libsqlite3` >= 3.6.

 To obtain and build the bindings: